hindu-comm/mail_stream_advaita-l/2017/08/UNCHECKED_All_the_th/350__Praveen_R._Bhat.md

 > and punya.
 >

-​Could you please quote as to where is this prescribed?
-If it is indeed prescribed, it is not for ​what is committed in dream, but for the saMskAra which manifested in the dream.
+Could you please quote as to where is this prescribed?
+If it is indeed prescribed, it is not for what is committed in dream, but for the saMskAra which manifested in the dream.
 In dream, there is no puNyapApa earned, but only spent.